greg-atemi/greg-atemi/README.md

 ## Hi there 👋

 # 💫 About Me:
 I am a Fullstack developer with DevOps experience.
+Currently skilled in Web development using Python-Django framework.
-I am currently learning React Framework and Spring boot.
+I am currently learning React Framework and Spring boot frameworks.

 ## 🌐 Socials: